JankariTech/OpenProjectTmetricIntegration/README.md

 #### work for a specific time period
 By default, the script will work with the current calendar month, but the start and end date can be configured with the `--start` and `--end` flags.
 The date format is `YYYY-MM-DD`.

+#### filter by project
+To get the time entries of a specific project, use the `--project` flag with the name of the project.
+This flag can be used multiple times to include multiple projects.